cleozhangk6/MSc_project2/docs/introduction.md

 <b>Figure 1.
 Fly Behavioural Tracking with Ethoscope.</b>
 A) Rendered drawing of an Ethoscope device.
 B) A graphic representation of the oval mask and the variables x, y, w, h and phi of a single fly.
-C) A snippet of the example outputs of the Ethoscope. t is the time variable.
+C) A screenshot of example outputs of the Ethoscope. t is the time variable.

 </p>
 ## 1.3 Time Series Analysis